 In response to these interconnected challenges, we have developed a holistic approach integrating community health services with marine conservation and coastal livelihood initiatives.

-Our distinctive style of working has emerged through conversations with our partner communities, who have challenged us to appreciate the ways in which human and ecosystem health are intertwined.
+Our distinctive style of working has emerged through conversations with our partner communities, who have challenged us to appreciate the ways in which the health of people and their environment are intertwined.

-Our unconventional journey in conservation began through listening.
-We learned that people in Velondriake, Madagascar’s first locally managed marine area, thought that fish stocks would collapse without improved access to family planning.
-We also saw that, as a field-based organisation working in these isolated communities, we were ideally positioned to address this critical unmet need by developing cross-sector collaborations with health organisations.
+We learned that people in Velondriake, Madagascar’s first locally managed marine area, thought that fish stocks would collapse without increased access to family planning.
+We also saw that, as a field-based environmental organisation working in these isolated communities, we were ideally positioned to address this critical unmet need by developing cross-sector collaborations with health organisations.

-We started incorporating reproductive health services into our fisheries management initiatives in 2007.
+We started incorporating reproductive health services into our fisheries management initiatives with partner health organisations in 2007.
 Since then, we have expanded this programme to serve over 25,000 people across more than 60 communities along Madagascar’s west coast.
 From seaweed aquaculture to maternal and child health, our interdisciplinary teams now work closely together to coordinate their activities and identify opportunities for cost-sharing between all of our programmes.

-We engage communities in a variety of environmental and health topics through small group discussions, interactive theatre and school workshops.
+We engage communities in a variety of environmental and health topics through small group discussions, interactive theatre workshops and facilitated storytelling sessions.
 Exploring the connections between different themes enables us to broaden our reach, for example, getting men talking about family planning and involving women in fisheries management.

-Our holistic way of working is often referred to as “Population-Health-Environment” (PHE) because of the way that such an integrated portfolio of programmes reflects the relationships between people, their health and the environment.
+Our holistic way of working is often referred to as “Population-Health-Environment” (PHE) because of the way that it reflects the relationships between people, their health and the environment.

 Couples are empowered to plan and better provide for their families; improving food security, allowing women to play a more active role in fisheries management, and bolstering local conservation efforts.
 Coastal communities are able to live more healthily and sustainably with their marine environment, building social and ecological resilience to climate change.

-We are advancing the development of a national PHE network in Madagascar, bringing together health and environmental NGOs to facilitate cross-sector partnerships.
-We are offering technical advice and mentoring to various marine conservation partners starting to implement PHE programmes with health agencies including Marie Stopes Madagascar, proposing learning exchanges and training courses, convening meetings to share experiences, producing technical resources, and collating both quantitative and qualitative results data to communicate to a variety of stakeholders.
+We are advancing the development of a national PHE network in Madagascar, bringing together health and environmental organisations to facilitate cross-sector partnerships.
+We are offering technical advice and mentoring to various environmental organisations starting to implement collaborative PHE initiatives with health organisations including Marie Stopes Madagascar, proposing learning exchanges and training workshops, convening meetings to share experiences, producing technical resources, and collating both quantitative and qualitative results data to communicate to a variety of stakeholders.